-The JOY OF VOTING YOUTH VIDEO CHALLENGE invites youth and young adults ages 14-25 to submit a video entry between October 1st through noon EST on October 23rd, 2020 sharing why voting is important.
+The JOY OF VOTING YOUTH VIDEO CHALLENGE invites youth and young adults ages 14-25 to submit a video entry between October 1st through November 10th, 2020 sharing why voting is important.

 Inspired by Eric Liu’s TED Talk on the importance of voting and his Joy of Voting initiative, the Joy of Voting Youth Video Challenge is an opportunity for youth to engage in civic action through a creative medium—videography!
 Participants in the challenge are invited to create and submit short (1-2 minutes) videos on how voting connects with issues they care about, their communities, and our democracy.
 What policies or initiatives could be impacted by their vote on Election Day?
 Participants are encouraged to celebrate and promote voting with their peers!